 With regard to jotters, the Scottish Government guidance is not explicit, other than to specify the process for quarantining of library books.
-Although it is set out within the guidance that the virus only lasts for 1 hour on paper, a full assessment would need to be undertaken of the risks involved in collecting in jotters.
+A full assessment would need to be undertaken of the risks involved in collecting in jotters.
 If a system can be put in place which allows jotters to be quarantined or for scans or pictures of work to be forwarded this would be preferable.

 Activities such as marking should be set out in the school’s risk assessment of that activity.

-Can NASUWT give advice on the minimum level of cleaning for a secondary school classrooms getting used by multiple classes throughout the day?
+Can the NASUWT give advice on the minimum level of cleaning for a secondary school classroom being used by multiple classes throughout the day?
 (Scotland)